heutelbeck/sapl-policy-engine/sapl-server-lt/README.md

 data:{"decision":"NOT_APPLICABLE"}
 ```

-If you want to check whether your policies are working, you can create a test policy as described under *Managing SAPL policies* and check the server's decision.
+If you want to check whether your policies are working, you can create a test policy as described under [Managing SAPL Policies](#managing-sapl-policies) and check the server's decision.
 With the policy mentioned in the section, the following response should now appear:

 ```
 data:{"decision":"PERMIT"}